Frequently Asked Questions

 Yes, you can make a same day appointment for a massage, a follow-up acupuncture, an acumassage or a Telehealth consult.

 Yes, you can come for an appointment to the office located at 3329 Sacramento Street (cross street is Presidio) in San Francisco.

 What are the business hours for office appointments?

 Since our primary service is mobile health, office hours are limited to the following days and times:

-In-home visits are available Tuesdays and Thursdays from 8am to 2pm with some possibility to arrange visits outside these hours later in the day.
+In-home visits are available Tuesdays and Thursdays from 11am to 4:30pm with some possibility to arrange visits outside these hours.

 How should I prepare for an acupuncture or acumassage appointment?